bitjson/bch-zce/readme.md

 1. All transaction inputs are [ZCE-Secured Transaction Inputs](#zce-secured-transaction-inputs).
 2. At least one output pays to the required P2SH ZCE contract:
-   1. The correct [ZCE Root Hash](#zce-root-hash) is used, including the public key of every transaction input.
+   1. The correct [ZCE Root Hash](#zce-root-hash) is used, including all required public keys:
+      1. The public key of every transaction input in this ZCE-secured transaction, and
+      2. The public key of every transaction input in any unconfirmed, parent ZCE-secured transactions used to fund this ZCE-secured transaction.
+(This occurs for [chained ZCE-secured transactions](#chaining-zce-secured-transactions)).
    2. The minimum key-count ZCE contract is used for the total count of public keys covered.
    3. The ZCE output has a value greater than or equal to the transaction's mining fee.